ATemova/ATemova/README.md

 I am deeply passionate about advancing my skills and knowledge within the ever-evolving world of Computer Science 💻.
 My primary objective is to successfully complete my three-year bachelor’s studies 🎓 within the planned timeframe, ensuring that I gain a solid foundation and expertise in the field 📚.
 I am committed to maximizing my learning experience and applying the concepts I acquire through both academic and practical projects 🔍.

 In addition to meeting my academic goals 🏆, I am dedicated to continuously improving my proficiency in various technologies and programming languages ⚙️.
 I aim to stay current with industry trends and emerging technologies 🌟, which will enable me to contribute effectively to innovative projects and problem-solving endeavors 🚀.
 My ultimate aspiration is to leverage my education and skills to make meaningful contributions to the tech industry 🌐 and to pursue further academic or professional opportunities that align with my passion for computer science 🎯.

+how to make sure that the word Project is at most left in the window this is read me file